Sean-Long-ATL/Ecommerce-site/README.md

 # Ecommerce-site
+Ecommerce site built on PHP designed to allow fro trading of properties amongst users

+Documetation below
 README for DB manipulation files

 $$Login.html - has form for logging into the system.